grafana/loki/docs/sources/send-data/aws/eks/_index.md

 ---
-title: Running the Promtail client on AWS EKS
+title: Run the Promtail client on AWS EKS
 menuTitle:  Promtail on EKS
 description: Tutorial for running Promtail client on AWS EKS
 aliases:
 - ../../clients/aws/eks/
 weight: 100
 ---
-# Running the Promtail client on AWS EKS
+# Run the Promtail client on AWS EKS

 In this tutorial we'll see how to set up Promtail on [EKS][eks].
 Amazon Elastic Kubernetes Service (Amazon [EKS][eks]) is a fully managed Kubernetes service, using Promtail we'll get full visibility into our cluster logs.
 We'll start by forwarding pods logs then nodes services and finally Kubernetes events.